Tony Robbins – Money: Master the Game Intro

 Tony Robbins felt the need to tackle this enormous topic because the world of money is complex and we need help from the experts to navigate it successfully.

-There is a lot of social conditioning when it comes to money, so it can be a hard topic for some and even sometimes taboo, but understanding how it works is essential to setting yourself up for success.
+There’s a lot of social conditioning when it comes to money, so it can be a hard topic for some and even sometimes taboo, but understanding how it works is essential to setting yourself up for success.
 Money can bring up lots of emotions.
 How does money make you feel?
 How do you feel when you have no money?
 Money is not a reflection of self-worth, but when you have none of it, it can feel that way.
-I have been in this boat in the past and I understand the feeling of having no money and being in debt.
+I have been in that boat in the past and I understand the feeling of having no money and being in debt.
 It sucks and makes you feel like less.
 Now that I’m not in debt, I realize that this simply wasn’t true.
 I labeled myself that way because I owed money to a financial institution.
 Looking back on it, it’s comical that I let that affect me in the ways that it did.
-I won’t get into it now..
-I’ll save all that for another article.
-Anyways, look at money as a game.
 Money is just a tool, so become the master of money… do not let it master you!

 When you first start considering money you have to ask some personal questions because money is tied to all aspects of life.
 The following questions are relevant and important because we need to know where we are going and why.
 We have to understand our purpose and align our goals, attitudes, actions, and habits in that direction.
 These questions from Tony go back to repeat what I said at the beginning of this article, and I’m including them again because they are just that important.